jundalisay/mahablist/themes/blist/README.md

+Translate to Bisaya:
+Ang Maharlika ang pangalan ng pre-colonial na confederation na nakabase sa Maynila.
+Ang ibig sabihin ng "maha" ay malaki kagaya ng *Maha*rashtra at *Maha*bharata.
+May dagdag ito na `r` kapag kinakabit sa ibang salita.
+Ang ibig sabihin ng *lika* ay "paglikha".
+Ito ay mula sa Tagalog na saliting "likha".
+Sa Sanskrit, ang "likha" ay ang pagpinta
+Sa Sanskirt, ang lika ay "maliit na tasa".
+Ito ay binubuo ng "la" (tasa) at "ika" (maliit, pambabae)

+Translate to Tagalog:
+One creation myth in the Philippines is of the supreme god Bathala creating Maharlikans from heated clay.
+This human clay ended up "just right", not being too dark like the Negritos nor too light as the East Asians.
+Therefore, Maharlika means "a country where great things come from, or are created from."
+This is very different from the meaning of the "Philippines" which means the owned property of King Philip II of Spain.
+The attributes of King Philip II were neither creative nor noble.
+In order to upgrade the qualities and attributes of the Philippines, we must to abandon the name "Philippines".
+This leads us to ask: Why did the original Maharlika name have different meanings?
+Meaning 1: Maharlika as Nobility.
+The Heart of Maharlika was Manila which was then known by the Song dynasty as "Ma-yi", from their pronunciation of "May-nila".
+"Nila" means blue in Sanskrit which was used by the nobility to distinguish themselves from the rest of society.
+It follows that Manila meant "place of the nobility".
+This led to Maharlika being understood nowadays as noble or blue-blooded.
+Meaning 2: Maharlika as Freedom.
+The nobility was protected and served by free men known as "timawas", leading to a class system.
+This class system then led to another interpretation of Maharlika to mean freedom.
+This confuses it with the Indonesian word *merdeka*.
+A Confederation Based on Trade.
+Based on the definition of Chinese historian Chau-ju-kua, the immediate territory of Maharlika included:
+However, there was no single constitution as all the cities were independent:
+This is common in archipelagos.
+For example, the Greeks were divided into city-states -- The Spartans fought the Athenians and the Athenians fought the Thebans.
+Yet, we call them all as 'the Greeks'.
+We never take Sparta nor Athens by themselves in isolation, just as we never regard Mindanao in isolation from Luzon, though both can be isolated from Thailand or Papua New Guinea.
+The nobilities were then unified by confederation which allowed each area to have freedom in politics, economics, and culture.
+Maharlika was part of a regional trade network that included:
+The "Filipinas" was the resource-rich region that the Spanish wanted, of which Maharlika was a part.
+Therefore, Filipinas, Philippines, or Pilipinas are all abstract ideas of the Spanish which really expressed their ambition and greed** instead of anything about the nations in Southeast Asia.
+In other words, "The Philippines" has nothing to do with Filipinos, but everything to do with the Spanish desire for precious stones, gold, silver, minerals, fruit, grain, animals, and spices.
+So being "proud to be Pinoy" means being proud for your **land** having precious metals, bananas, coconuts, tuna, etc. and not really for you having skills, morals, or intellect.
+Meaning 3: Maharlika as Warrior Class
+Some natives also had greed and ambition for those resources and consequently resorted to piracy.
+For protection, Maharlika relied on a military force from Luzon (the island where Manila is).
+In contrast to the militaries of China, Japan, Thailand, and Malaysia which were used for conquest, the military of Maharlika (and Indonesia) was for defense, until Manila was conquered by Brunei.
+This military force was sourced from the free men or timawas, just like in any civilization*.
+This then led to the word Maharlika being associated with the warrior class.
+It's similar to the word "Spartan" being associated with tough soldiers, meagre lifestyle, simplicity, low-maintenance, etc.
+These gave us 3 different meanings of Maharlika
+The Real Historical Meaning of Maharlika.
+From the original Sanskrit, we can fix those confused meanings and settle on our earlier definition as a small country where great things come from.
+Among those great things are nobility, freedom, and martial skill that is not forced, but naturally developed.
+In this way, our definition fairly absorbs those 3 definitions.

 Transalte to Nihongo:
 Superphysics: Wave-based Scientific Paradigm.
 A New Science Based on Metaphysics and Socratic Dialectics All Knowledge Can Be Grouped Into Three: